-The western portion of Martha’s Vinyard is marked by boulders, sand and clay deposits from the glacier.
+The western portion of Martha’s Vineyard is marked by boulders, sand, and clay deposits from the glacier.
 But nothing is more dramatic than the colorful cliffs of clay at Aquinnah (Gay Head).
 The cliffs are open for public viewing, from a high point near the Gay Head Lighthouse.
-From this vantage point, there is water on three sides, and Noman's Land can be seen to the south and the Elizabeth Islands (both part of Dukes County, but mostly unoccupied) are on the opposite horizon.
+From this vantage point, there is water on three sides, and Noman's Land can be seen to the south and the Elizabeth Islands (both parts of Dukes County, but mostly unoccupied) are on the opposite horizon.
 The view from here of the cliffs and the lighthouse is breathtaking.
-Equally impressive, though, is to follow a boardwalk down to the ocean, where there is a public swimming beach and a view of the cliffs from below.
+Equally impressive, though, is to follow a boardwalk down to the ocean, where there are a public swimming beach and a view of the cliffs from below.

-For more information about Aquinnah, its available properties or insights into other Aquinnah properties that might be coming to market, contact Sandpiper Realty.
+For more information about Aquinnah or any questions, contact Sandpiper Realty.
 Our agents have the best experience and real estate knowledge on Martha's Vineyard.